 Chest pain appears in many forms, ranging from a sharp stab to a dull ache.
 Sometimes chest pain feels crushing or burning.
-In certain cases, the pain travels up the neck, into the jaw, and then radiates to the back or down one or both arms.
+In certain cases, the pain travels up the neck and into the jaw and then spreads to the back or down one or both arms.

-Chest pain can cause many different sensations depending on what's triggering the symptom.
-Often, the cause has nothing to do with your heart — though there's no easy way to tell without seeing a doctor.
+Chest pain can feel different depending on what's triggering the symptom.
+Often, the cause has nothing to do with the heart — though there's no easy way to tell without seeing a health care provider.

 Heart-related chest pain

-Although chest pain is often associated with heart disease, many people with heart disease say they experience a vague discomfort that isn't necessarily identified as pain.
-In general, chest discomfort related to a heart attack or another heart problem may be described by or associated with one or more of the following:
+Chest pain is often associated with heart disease.
+But many people with heart disease say they have a mild discomfort that they wouldn't really call pain.
+Chest discomfort due to a heart attack or another heart problem may feel like:

-- Crushing or searing pain that radiates to your back, neck, jaw, shoulders, and one or both arms
+- Crushing or searing pain that spreads to the back, neck, jaw, shoulders, and one or both arms.

-- Pain that lasts more than a few minutes, gets worse with activity, goes away and comes back, or varies in intensity
+- Pain that lasts more than a few minutes, gets worse with activity, goes away and comes back, or varies in intensity.

-- Shortness of breath
+- Shortness of breath.

-- Cold sweats
+- Cold sweats.

-- Nausea or vomiting
+- Nausea or vomiting.

 Other types of chest pain

-- A sour taste or a sensation of food re-entering your mouth
+- A sour taste or a sensation of food reentering the mouth

 - Trouble swallowing

-- Pain that intensifies when you breathe deeply or cough
+- Pain that gets worse when you breathe deeply or cough

 - Tenderness when you push on your chest

-- Pain that is persistently present for many hours
+- Pain that continues for many hours

-The classic symptoms of heartburn — a painful, burning sensation behind your breastbone — can be caused by problems with your heart or your stomach.
+The classic symptoms of heartburn — a painful, burning sensation behind the breastbone — can be caused by problems with the heart or the stomach.

 When to see a doctor